 Watch out for UVC companies that bring in a device and hope it works – make sure to partner with a company that will ensure your success.
 Consider these points when making a choice with it comes to UVC disinfection:

 - Does the device provide partial or complete room disinfection?
 Look to technology that not just disinfects a portion of a room but rather ensures thorough room disinfection.

 - Does the device measure the UVC dose to ensure pathogen inactivation?
 Research which UVC technologies measure the UVC dose emitted by the device.
-Not every room is set up the same, and not every superbug requires the same amount of UVC energy for inactivation.
-A measured dose of UVC will ensure the room receives the precise, necessary dose of UVC disinfection to inactivate any pathogen in the space.
+Not every room is set up the same, and not every microorganism requires the same amount of UVC energy for inactivation.
+A measured dose of UVC will ensure the room receives the precise, necessary dose of UVC disinfection to inactivate virtually any microorganism in the space.